Mohosin999/Mohosin999/README.md

 ## 🚀 About Me
-With over 3+ years of experience in web development, I specialize in building responsive, SEO-optimized, high-performance web applications.
+With over 3 years of experience in web development, I specialize in building responsive, SEO-friendly, and high-performance web applications.

-Currently, I'm working with React.js, Next.js, Express.js, and TypeScript.
-I am experienced with Git for collaborative development and have built both frontend applications and comprehensive MERN stack solutions.
+I work extensively with React.js, Next.js, TypeScript, Express.js, Strapi, and EasyPeasy, Redux Toolkit for state management, along with Tailwind CSS, Sass, and modern libraries like shadcn/ui to build clean, accessible interfaces.
+I have hands-on experience with Git for collaborative development and have built both frontend interfaces and full-stack MERN applications.

-I love technology—not just for what it is, but for what it does.
-I'm constantly exploring ways to work smarter, leveraging AI tools to boost my productivity and creativity while maintaining high-quality code.
+I’m always exploring innovative ways to optimize my workflow—using AI tools to accelerate development, inspire creative solutions, and ensure code excellence.

-Open to collaboration opportunities.
+I’m open to new opportunities, collaborations, or just connecting with like-minded developers.

 ## 📚 Skills & Experiance: